 - Plan and schedule my content in advance.

 Now, I can see that I have followers coming from different channels.
 Thus, it has ultimately increased my traffic, subscriber rate, and overall engagement.

 Here’s my current follower’s report;

 Instagram Update: From past 3 months, I have given full attention to Instagram and found a wonderful engaged community there.
 I have reached 1,000 followers.
-I use Preview app to schedule in advance.
+Update: I am now 1800+ followers.

-Facebook Group Update: My Facebook group has 1,920 members, close to 2k.
-I still need to work on interaction and engagement.
+Facebook Group Update: My Facebook group has 1.9k members, close to 2k.
+Update: it has 3k above members.

 6 – Build my email list